 - Allow to simmer for 10 minutes, stirring occasionally, then remove from heat and store in jar.

-- Add 2 tbsp of the chocolate syrup to 125ml hot coffee and stir.
+- Add 2 tablespoon of the chocolate syrup to 125ml hot coffee and stir.
 Allow to cool.

 - Meanwhile, place the caramel syrup in the bottom of a tall glass and fill the glass with ice cubes.